agaetr

 While I’ve tried to make some of the more popular “odd” feeds - like YouTube and DeviantArt - work properly inside of agaetr_parse.py, I cannot check or code for every possibility.

-If you have a feed with some unruly elements - such as the “Read more…” that Wordpress loves to put in my own feed, or how the “published articles” feed from tt-rss uses <updated> instead of <pubDate>, there is an example BASH script to fix both those problems with sed.
+If you have a feed with some unruly elements - such as the “Read more…” that Wordpress loves to put in my own feed, or how the “published articles” feed from tt-rss uses <updated> instead of <pubDate>, there is an option to put in a sed script or the like in agaetr.ini.
+In this case, src is where the feed originally comes from, and url is where the processed feed goes to be picked up by agaetr_parse.py.
+These three must be in this order: src, cmd, url, one per line, as below.

 Again, you can specify the output filename for the feed location in agaetr.ini.
 This allows the use of the preprocessor without changing anything else.